 Repair or maintenance of state, town, or private roads within the Protected Shoreland Area is exempt.
-Work on town roads must follow the Vermont Agency of Transportation Town Road and Bridge Standards (Section 7.1) for controlling stormwater runoff and direct discharges to surface waters.
-Road repairs or improvements do not count toward a private landowner's maximum allowance for percent clearing or impervious surface area.
+Work on town roads must follow the Vermont Agency of Transportation Town Road and Bridge Standards ("Orange Book" Section 7.1) for controlling stormwater runoff and direct discharges to surface waters.